Kentik Proxy Agent

 Private (RFC1918, etc.), Internal IPs from Network Classification, and CIDRs specified with my_network

-The following example shows how to configure the proxy agent (version 7.43.0 or newer) to derive the Hostname dimensions using an alternate DNS server that resolves the prefixes specified with my_network:
+The following example shows how to configure the proxy agent (version 7.43.0 or later) to derive the Hostname dimensions using an alternate DNS server that resolves the prefixes specified by my_network:

 /usr/bin/kproxy -local_proxy http://10.10.2.2:3128 -proxy-http 192.168.2.16:3182 -bootstrap_devices 104884,88726 -dns 192.168.1.2:53 -my_network 192.168.1.0/24,192.168.2.0/24 -api_email=kproxy-agent+xxxx@kentik.com -log_level=info -host=0.0.0.0 -proxy_host=127.0.0.1 -healthcheck=0.0.0.0 -port=9995